 Finding a ski season Chamonix job

 We recommend Ski-Jobs.co.uk, Chamshare and of course those handy Facebook groups.
-Local destination guide Chamonet.com is also a good place to look, and don’t forget to check if Chamonix All Year are hiring too.
+Local destination guide Chamonet.com is also a good place to look, and don’t forget to check if Chamonix All Year is hiring too.

 People start advertising and applying for jobs as early as August, so it’s worth getting your CV together early in summer.

-For many roles in Chamonix no French language is required but it is a plus so download a few apps or invest in some lessons to impress potential employers.
+For many roles in Chamonix, no French language is required but it is a plus so download a few apps or invest in some lessons to impress potential employers.
 It also helps to make you blend in and feel like a local to speak the lingo!

-Experience in hospitality, hotellerie, and driving/transfers are the most sought after skills.
+Experience in hospitality, hotellerie, and driving/transfers are the most sought-after skills.